moodlehq/mdlrelease/README.md

 **1. Tidy up tracker.**

 Close all issues in Tracker (reseting linked MDLQA ones if existing or moving them FROM MDLQA-1 to MDLQA-5249 if behat-covered).
-This can be done selecting all tested issues from the integration dash board -> Tools button -> Bulk action to all issues -> Transition -> Mark as commited, and changing:
+This can be done selecting all tested issues from the integration dash board -> Tools button -> Bulk action to all issues -> Transition -> Mark as committed, and changing:

    * Change resolution: Fixed
    * Change integration date: Today's date
    * Change currently in integration -> None